DidierRLopes/my-website/my-website/blog/2023-06-29-employees-are-leaving-be-proactive-about-employee-feedback.md

 Some things that we have now put into place include:

 - We updated the company values as a team, based on what we currently had that they were proud of and where they would like us to be in the future.
 In a startup, where the pace is incredibly fast and the team is constantly changing, I strongly believe that the values change over time too.

-- We had an OpenBB rap made by a freestyler for our OpenBB Christmas event
+- We had an [OpenBB rap](https://www.youtube.com/watch?time_continue=48&v=ThtSC8s0h6I&embeds_referring_euri=https%3A%2F%2Fopenbb.co%2Fblog&source_ve_path=MzY4NDIsMjg2NjMsMjg2NjY&ab_channel=OpenBB) made by a freestyler for our OpenBB Christmas event.

 - We started pushing for more transparency.
 We were already very transparent internally, but now we started to push this value externally too.
 Everyone in the company has skin in the game, this allows the team to feel as accountable for the metrics as I do.
-I wrote more about this in this blogpost: From open source to open startup, and I am currently working on the OpenBB Handbook too.
+I wrote more about this in this blogpost: [From open source to open startup](/blog/from-open-source-to-open-startup), and I am currently working on the OpenBB Handbook too.

 - I started having office hours, where I can spend the time with the team chatting about anything (product, strategy, engineering, storytelling, even fundraising).
 The team knows that I’m usually available, but having that 1 hour blocked gives them the confidence to know that that time booked in the day.

 However, there was something critical missing.
 I will explain what it is by using what I learned at university (that way I can say that my MSc in Control Systems was indeed useful for OpenBB 🙃).